Guides for Brides logo

 What is Anand Sahib?

 The ceremony concludes with singing the Song of Bliss, Anand Sahib.
-It takes about an hour to complete, and karah prasad is eaten immediately afterward.
+It takes about an hour to complete, and kada prasad is eaten immediately afterwards.

 What Happens after a Sikh Wedding Ceremony?